 - 2022 and Beyond: Owners of new commercial solar will be able to claim 10% of the cost of their system.

-- The Physical Work Test: This method involves physical work of a “significant nature” to be done before the deadline.
+- The Physical Work Test: This method involves physical work of a “significant nature” has commenced on a project.
+The IRS determines whether the work is considered significant based on the nature of work, rather than the cost or amount of that work.
 The catch is that only work done on equipment not normally held in inventory is eligible.
-Therefore, this method isn’t viable in commercial solar installations, with the exception of carports and projects with non-standard racking, due to the standardization of the equipment.
+Therefore, this method is not viable in commercial solar installations, with the exception of carports and projects with non-standard racking, due to the standardization of the equipment.
 On the other hand, both on-site and off-site work counts, making the physical work approach more accessible.

 - Transfer Policies